centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/introduction-map.md

   - [MAP troubleshooting](map-web-troubleshooting.md) helps you to solve some issues occuring in MAP.

 ### Using MAP
-  - [Manage maps on MAP](map-web-manage.md) gives you information about how to create and manage maps from the Centreon MAP interface.
+  - [Manage maps in MAP](map-web-manage.md) gives you information about how to create and manage maps from the Centreon MAP interface.
   - [Use the map editor](map-web-editor.md) explains how to build maps using the editor tool.